nurdankaya/basicCheckersGame/README.md

 You will list the new status of the board to the screen and update the file.
-You will clear the screen and print the current status of the board like this:
+You will clear the screen and print the current status of the board.

-8		ww				ww
-7
-6
-5	w	b		w
-4	b	W		b		b	w
-3
-2
-1	bb							bb
-	A	B	C	D	E	F	G	H

 You may separate with one or two tabs tab after each tile.

 2.Continue game: This will continue the game from the file.